kbeauman/foresee-sdk-cordova-plugin/README.md

 * Add `foresee_configuration.json` file in your `www` folder.

-* Add the ForeSee plugin to your project
+* Add the ForeSee plugin to your project:

    ```
    cordova plugin add https://github.com/foreseecode/foresee-sdk-cordova-plugin
    ```

-   > this will automaticly add `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file
+   > This automatically adds `compile "com.foresee.sdk:sdk:+"` to your `build.gradle` file.
-   > additionally, it will copy the foresee_configuration.json file to `platform/ios` and `platform/android` if exist
+   > Additionally, this copies the foresee_configuration.json file to `platform/ios` and `platform/android` if it exists.

-* Within the `deviceready` event handler initialize the ForeSee SDK by invoking
+* Within the `deviceready` event handler, initialize the ForeSee<sup>&#174</sup> SDK by invoking;

     ```
     cordova.plugins.ForeSeeAPI.start(this.onSuccess, this.onFailure);
     ```

-* Now you can use `cordova.plugins.ForeSeeAPI` in your JavaScript code for example:
+* Now you can use `cordova.plugins.ForeSeeAPI` in your JavaScript code.
+For example:

    ```
    cordova.plugins.ForeSeeAPI.checkEligibility(this.onSuccess, this.onFailure);`
    ```

-* For all supported methods please check out the official [ForeSee Developer Portal](https://developer.foresee.com)
+* For all supported methods, please check out the official [ForeSee Developer Portal](https://developer.foresee.com).